dkalema1990/Care-Treatment-DCTs-2026/README.md

 ## How the app works

-- **Sidebar**: facility name, org unit code, reporting period, entered by.
+- **Sidebar**: facility name (dropdown, sourced from a `facilities` tab in your Google Sheet), org unit code (auto-filled), reporting period, entered by.
+- **Facility list**: the app auto-creates a `facilities` tab in your Sheet the first time it runs, with columns `facility_name` and `org_unit`.
+Add or edit rows there any time to change what shows up in the dropdown — no code changes needed.
+The app caches the list for 5 minutes; use the "Refresh facility list" button in the sidebar to pick up changes immediately.
 - **Data entry tab**: one sub-tab per indicator sheet (TX_ML, TX_CURR, TX_NEW,
   TX_PVLS, TX_RTT, DSDM VLC/VLS).
 Each disaggregation is an editable
   spreadsheet-style grid.